-Fartlek training is a type of aerobic interval training that can allow you to greatly increase your endurance and stamina.
+Fartlek training is a type of aerobic interval training that can allow you to greatly increase your endurance, stamina, improve your cholesterol, and heart health in general.
 This is due to many different variables, such as being able to easily diversify your workouts, increasing your VO2 Max, integrating proper progressions with ease (via speed play), enabling your body to generate more mitochondria overtime (to create more ATP), and so on and so forth.

 However, to truly understand what fartlek training can do for you, you should first understand how it affects your body.
 And even more specifically, how it affects your body’s metabolic pathways.